kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 # 1. Introduction

-The Waiparous Creek watershed, in the headwaters of the greater Bow River Basin, Alberta, Canada, is ecologically significant as it contains among the last remaining critical habitat for an endangered native trout species, Westslope Cutthroat Trout (_Oncorhynchus clarkii lewisi_) (Fisheries and Oceans Canada 2014).
+The Waiparous Creek watershed, in the headwaters of the greater Bow River Basin, Alberta, Canada, contains among the last remaining critical habitat for Westslope Cutthroat Trout (_Oncorhynchus clarkii lewisi_), an endangered native species (Fisheries and Oceans Canada 2019).
 Among the threats to this species are logging impacts that contribute sediment into suitable trout streams, negatively impacting their survival, reproduction and habitat suitability.
 Westslope Cutthroat Trout require cool, well oxygenated water, clean (unconsolidated) gravel substrate, and abundant riparian edge cover and shade.
 Cumulative logging impacts have accelerated in the Waiparous Creek basin from 2010-2022.
 This project aims to visualize, quantify and analyze these impacts by way of vegetation change satellite imagery analysis and land cover classification compared to benchmark reference conditions in 1985.
 This analysis is validated against human footprint mapping done by the Alberta Biodiversity Monitoring Institute ([ABMI Human Footprint Inventory](https://abmi.ca/abmi-home/what-we-do/land-cover-and-land-use-mapping/human-footprint-mapping.html)).
 Lastly, a cursory erosion risk assessment is included for cutblocks using terrain analysis tools.

 ![Waiparous Creek Basin Study Area Map](RExam_Images/WaiparousBasin_AOI.png)